Project Layer creation

 There is an alternative way to create a Dense point cloud by cloning the Sparse cloud.
 To achieve this press right mouse button on the Sparse point cloud layer in the layers panel and select Clone as Dense Point Cloud.
 Then a small dialog will appear asking whether the point projections should be taken from two or three pictures.
 Two means that more points will be cloned, but there may be more unreliable points.
 Press OK and the cloned Dense cloud will be available to use for creating a DEM and Orthophoto.
 This workflow is only recommended when Orthophoto is needed urgently.

-Any existing point cloud can be cloned by pressing right mouse button on the Dense point cloud layer and selecting Clone.
-Clone dialog will appear and will suggest cloning the tree of layers associated with the point cloud.
+Any existing point cloud can be duplicated by pressing right mouse button on the Dense point cloud layer and selecting Duplicate point cloud.
+A dialog will appear and will suggest duplicating the tree of layers associated with the point cloud.

 With a Dense point cloud generated one can easily see the scanned object and proceed with creating other layers.
 If the vizualization of the point cloud seems unsatisfactory, it can be adjusted in the Dense point cloud properties panel.
 Point size slider, Point type and Vizualization quality slider all affect pointcloud vizualization.
 These can be adjusted to taste.